 Clint Eastwood biography

-Born on May 31, 1930 in San Francisco, California, Clint Eastwood got his big break starring on the TV western Rawhide.
+Born on May 31, 1930, in San Francisco, California, Clint Eastwood got his big break starring on the television western Rawhide.
 He then became immensely popular via a string of Sergio Leone movie westerns and the Dirty Harry franchise.
 In recent years, Eastwood has directed many films, including the Academy Award-winning projects Unforgiven, Mystic River, Million Dollar Baby and The Changeling.
 He's also known as a big supporter of the Republican Party, and made headlines when he spoke at the Republican National Convention in 2012.

-Eastwood worked odd jobs as a hay bailer, logger, truck driver, and steel-furnace stoker.
+Eastwood worked odd jobs around this time, including as a hay bailer, logger, truck driver and steel-furnace stoker.
 In 1950, he was called to military duty with the Army Special Services, based at Ford Ord in Monterey, California.
 While in the Army, Eastwood met actors David Janssen and Martin Milner, who convinced him to move to Los Angeles in 1954 after he finished his military duty.
 Eastwood took a screen test and signed a contract with Universal for seventy-five dollars a week.
 His first roles were in the science fiction films Revenge of the Creature and Tarantula, both released in 1955.
 Eastwood's rugged looks landed him the role of Rowdy Yates on the CBS TV series Rawhide (1959), which ran for eight seasons.